s3cr3tmyth/s3cr3tmyth/README.md

 Background: MS in Data Science, BS in Computer Science.

-Interested in intersection of Healthcare and Natural Language Processing!
+Working in intersection of Healthcare and Natural Language Processing!

 <p align="center">